twitter/scrooge/_sources/Finagle.txt

 Finagle Integration
 ===================

-You can generate `finagle <https://github.com/twitter/finagle>`_ binding code by passing the `--finagle` option to scrooge.
-For each thrift service, Scrooge will generate a wrapper class that builds Finagle services both on the server and client sides.
+You can generate `Finagle <https://github.com/twitter/finagle>`_ binding code by passing the `--finagle` option to scrooge.
+For each Thrift service, Scrooge will generate classes that build Finagle Services for both client and server.

-Here's an example, assuming your thrift service is
+The following examples are for Scala generated code and use the following Thrift IDL:

 ::